Tobacco-free policies | Ohio’s smoke-free laws | Report a smoking violation | Find local support to help you quit smoking

 A violation of the Policy may be evidenced by any of the following:

-Staff will send the resident a written letter of the findings of their inspection and second reminder of the Smoke-Free policy including a copy of the Smoke-Free Lease Addendum signed by the resident household, linkage to cessation services and their resident services representative.
+Staff will send the resident a written letter of the findings of their inspection and second reminder of the Smoke-Free policy including a copy of the Smoke-Free Lease Addendum signed by the resident household, linkage to cessation services and their resident services representative. will be advised that further lease violations will result in further action, up to and including Termination of the Lease.

 Third Offense: Staff will send the resident a letter to attend a mandatory conference to discuss the policy and repeated violations.
 When feasible both the property manager and resident services representative will be present for the conference to assist the resident in developing strategies to help them comply with the policy in order to safeguard their housing.
 During this conference, the resident will be required to sign a last chance agreement.
 If the resident fails to attend the conference or sign the last chance agreement, the resident's file will be documented accordingly.